mike-hanson/auto-barrel-src/README.md

 ### Recursive Barelling

 As of v1.4.0 Auto Barrel supports including files in sub folders in a barrel file.
 When Auto Barrel - Start is active and this feature is enabled (it is enabled by default) Auto Barrel walks up the folder tree to find the nearest ancestor index.[jt]s file to manage.
 This can lead to a file with the name index.* being incorrectly identified as a barrel.
 If this happens the file will need to be excluded using either the setting or an appropriate comment as described below.

+As of v1.5.0 Auto Barrel recognises barrel files in nested folders and imports the folder rather than individual files in the folder.
+However this requires recursive barrelling to be enabled.

 ## Extension Settings